This page describes how to set the appearance of a chart:

 When creating a chart, you can leave the chart mode at the default value of Color, or you can select an alternative mode by using the Chart mode menu on the Settings pane.

-After a chart is created, click Other options more_vert in the chart toolbar to select between color, statistics, and X-ray modes when those options are available.
+After a chart is created, click more_vert Other options in the chart toolbar to select between color, statistics, and X-ray modes when those options are available.

 Color mode is the default chart mode and is available for all widgets.
 In color mode, a unique color is assigned to each time series.